-The economy-boosting structure was built during the American Great Depression period, between 1931 and 1936, costing the government $49 million dollars.
-The dam was initially named Boulder Dam, but was later switched to Hoover Dam in honor of the then-President Herbert Hoover, who made significant contributions to the construction of this prodigious project.
-With 221 meters in height, 379 meters in width, and more than 35.000 cubic kilometers of total capacity, the dam could top 4,2 billion kWh2 annually, explains Kenny Slaught.
+The revolutionary dam was built during the American Great Depression between 1931 and 1936, costing the nation $49 million dollars.
+The dam was initially called Boulder Dam, but was later dubbed Hoover Dam in honor of the then-President Herbert Hoover, who made significant contributions to the construction of this wonderful project.
+At 221 meters in height, 379 meters in length, and with more than 35.000 cubic kilometers of total capacity, the structure can generate more than 4,2 billion kWh2 per annum, notes Kenny Slaught.

-Explaining Hoover Dam’s history Kenny Slaught says that the radical structure was made during the American Great Depression period, between 1931 and 1936, costing the government $49 million dollars.
-Previously, the dam was named Boulder Dam, but was called Hoover Dam eventually as a tribute to the then-President Herbert Hoover, who had made big contributions to the establishment of this great development.
-With 221 meters in height, 379 meters in length, and more than 35.000 cubic kilometers of full capacity, the gigantic structure could produce more than 4,2 billion kWh2 per year.
+Remarking on Hoover Dam’s history, Kenny Slaught says that the progressive structure was built during the American Great Depression phase, between 1931 and 1936, costing the government $49 million dollars.
+Previously, the dam was named Boulder Dam, but was later called Hoover Dam in the honor of the then-President Herbert Hoover, who had made big contributions to the creation of this astounding project.
+With 221 meters in height, 379 meters in length, and more than 35.000 cubic kilometers of full capacity, the massive structure could produce more than 4,2 billion kWh2 per year.

 “These grants are meant to spur on new discoveries that could ultimately save millions of lives,” said Chris Wilson, director of Global Health Discovery at the Bill & Melinda Gates Foundation.
 “GCE winners are expanding the pipeline of ideas for serious global health and development challenges where creative thinking is most urgently needed.”
 Where human lives are concerned, Slaught is convinced medical research and practice need expanding horizons for timely and holistic global health interventions.